KITESURFING HOLIDAYS - CAPE TOWN

 FOOD AND DRINK

 Cape Town comes near the top of many a travel writer's list of recommended destinations and is renowned for great food and wind with excellent restaurants found in and out of the city.
 Table View has the relaxed beach-life vibe, or head to the city for more upmarket and/or authentic cultural experiences.
-Dine like royalty, for the price of a good steak at home.
-Well developed, there are shopping centres and supermarkets within walking distance of your accommodation in Table View.
+The dining experience is fantastic for a fraction of the cost the equivalent meal would be back home.
+Well developed, there are shopping centres and supermarkets in Table View and Big Bay.

 No problem.
 You can easily fill every day around the beautiful Cape with endless attractions, including: Table Mountain, Lion's Head, Cape of Good Hope and Cape Point as well as sizzling night life, wine farms, wildlife, safari (we went to AQUILA GAME RESERVE, a couple of hours from town), world-class surf, a cable park and much more.